-And if you need any more inspiration, watch this brilliant short film made by Elijah (13) from Bristol, bringing a Playing Out session to life in Lego.
+And if you need any more inspiration, here’s the brilliant short film made by Elijah (14) from Bristol, bringing a Playing Out session to life in Lego.
 We absolutely love it, especially how he moves from Lego to a real live event.
 A lot of work and creativity went into this – do watch and share it!

-Plus, whether you’ve organised anything or not, we always want to hear your ideas, thoughts, questions and comments about Playing Out or about any of your experiences around children and freedom.
+We’re taking a break over a fair bit of August, but other than that we are always here to help.
+And keen to hear your ideas, thoughts, questions and comments about Playing Out or about any of your experiences around children and freedom.
 Just get in touch via email or join our lively Facebook group.
-We’re closing briefly over the summer between 3 – 15th August (the challenge of a small team!) but other than that, we’re here to encourage and help.